 Community Council elections

-The maximum membership of each of the 156 Highland Community Councils is determined by the population it serves and varies from 7 to 13 members.
+There are 156 Highland Community Councils whereby their membership is determined by the population it serves and varies from 7 to 13 members.

 For more information on the roles and responsibilities of a community councillor, please see our Community Council page or view our Frequently Asked Questions.